 Life is chaotic.
-We are constantly on the go between working, managing family time or leading a busy social life.
+You might be constantly on the go between working, managing family time or leading a busy social life.
 Therefore it’s not always possible to free up enough time to visit the gym each week.

 HIIT workouts are efficient.
 Taking as little as 15 minutes to complete, HIIT workouts can easily fit around a busy schedule.
 Got a free 15 minutes at the beginning of your day or on your lunch?
 Bust out a HIIT and burn some fat!

 Spending 15 minutes of interval training four times a week will achieve more progress than an hour on a treadmill.

 You can also boost your aerobic capacity (amount of oxygen consumed during intense exercises) in a fraction of the time with a HIIT workout when compared to endurance training.